Meghan DeRoma (she/her) is a visual artist from Los Angeles, CA, working in mixed media, installation, sculpture, and curation.

 Artist Statement

-I am currently focusing on work that explores and incorporates urban trees that have been cut down for human expansion or perceived need.
-In a city dominated by concrete and asphalt, I want people to remember that they are nature, and that they exist in an ecosystem dependant on other than human beings.
 In my ‘Ghost Trees’ series, I forage urban stumps and create burial gowns for them that act as visages of the trees that once stood, incorporating elements that reflect the other creatures that might have depended on the tree for existence.
-My work serves to feel familiar and comfortable, something of a conversation, and to also deepen understanding of the interconnectivity of all beings.
+My work serves to feel familiar and comfortable, something of a conversation, and to deepen understanding of the interconnectivity of all beings.

 The materials I am using are often given to me or foraged from my own life and archives.
 To me, the whole is bigger than the sum of the parts, but the unique pieces that come together to form the whole are each important and lend meaning and texture to the final poetry of the piece.